mdyd-dev/posify/README.md

   $ posify urls

 DESCRIPTION
-  Find and replace urls in html files, mostly needed for assets
+  Find and replace urls in html files, mostly needed for assets and forms.
+  It will also remove any onsubmit attributes from forms.
 ```

 _See code: [src/commands/urls.js](https://github.com/mdyd-dev/posify/blob/v0.2.0/src/commands/urls.js)_